 Congrats—that was it; you’re now working within the container!
 If we open up a terminal in the window, we can further see that we’re in the container:

 Any edits you make to the directory within the container will be reflected on your host machine,

 and you can even commit from within the container!
-(The Remote - Containers extension will
+(The Dev Containers extension will

 even copy your

 .gitconfig file from your host machine so that you keep the same